goschtl/zope/zope-story-website/trunk/src/index.rst

          Zope 2 is a mature application server which has thrived in enterprise production systems for nearly 10 years.
-The "granddaddy of Python web frameworks" is alive and kicking, re-energized by the regular injection of new technologies such as `Zope Framework`_, `Twisted`_, and other `Python`_ community innovations.
+The "granddaddy of Python web frameworks" is alive and kicking, re-energized by the regular injection of new technologies such as `Zope Toolkit`_, `Twisted`_, and other `Python`_ community innovations.